Val Gardena

-Val Gardena ([ˌval ɡarˈdeːna, ˌval ɡarˈdɛːna]; Gröden [ˈɡʁøːdn̩]; Gherdëina [ɡʀ̩ˈdɜi̯na]) is a valley in Northern Italy, in the Dolomites of South Tyrol.
+Val Gardena ([ˌval ɡarˈdeːna, ˌval ɡarˈdɛːna]; Gröden [ˈɡʁøːdn̩]; Gherdëina [ɡʀ̩ˈdɜi̯na]) is a valley in the Dolomites of South Tyrol, Northern Italy.
 It is best known as a tourist skiing, rock climbing, and woodcarving area.

 Geography

 The valley's main river is the Derjon, a tributary of the Eisack river.
 The mountains that surround the valley are formed by dolomite rocks, which confer on them a characteristic appearance.
 Most of the steep slopes are covered by pine woods.
 The favoured cultivations are barley, rye, potatoes, flax, buckwheat.
 The three municipalities in Val Gardena are Urtijëi, Sëlva, and Santa Cristina; they were served by the Val Gardena Railway from 1916 until 1960.

+History

+The first document about Val Gardena dates back to 993/94–1005: in a tradition note of the diocese of Freising, the Bavarian Count Otto from the Rapoton family transferred, among other things, "ad Gredine forestum" (forest area in Val Gardena) to Bishop Gottschalk of Freising.

 Culture

 Val Gardena is one of five valleys with a majority of Ladin speakers (two of these valleys are in South Tyrol).
 The form of the Ladin language spoken in this valley is called Gardenese in Italian, Grödnerisch in German and Gherdëina in Ladin.